rockdaboot/wget2/docs/wget2.md

   Logs all URL rejections to logfile as comma separated values.
 The values include the reason of rejection, the URL and the parent URL it was found in.

+### `--local-db`

+  Enables reading/writing to local database files (default: on).

+  These are the files for `--hsts`, `--hpkp`, `--ocsp`, etc.

+  With `--no-local-db` you can switch reading/writing off, e.g. useful for testing.

+  This option does not influence the reading of config files.

 ### `--stats-dns[=[FORMAT:]FILE]`

   Save DNS stats in format `FORMAT`, in file `FILE`. `FORMAT` has 3 possible values: `human`, `csv` and `json`. `-` is shorthand for `stdout` and `h` is shorthand for `human`.